HelpBot Assistant

 Render scope

-In a single-page application, there may be a need to access the parent component scope in the template.
-The slot content has access to the data scope of the parent component.
-To access the component’s data source value inside the template, pass the props ({data}) to the v-slot directive.
-Expressions within the slot can access the component’s data source.
+Slot content has access to the parent component scope.
+To access a component’s data source value inside the template, accept props (for example { data }) in the v-slot directive.
+Expressions within the slot can then access the component’s data.

 <template v-slot:templateName="{data}">